cheqd/product/README.md

 ## Why cheqd?

-One of the most important questions newcomers to the project who are considering the use of the network ask: **why cheqd?**&#x20;
+One of the most important questions newcomers to the project who are considering the use of the network ask: **why cheqd?**

 Let's answer that for you.